ivan01-tech/socket.io-chat-app/README.md

 # Socket.io Chat App

-An chat application made by using Node and socket.io
+A chat application made by using Node and socket.io